crs4/bbmri-it-school-tutorials/07-tutorial-fair-workflows/RO_crate.md

   "OPTIONAL" and "MAY" are also checked.

 Our RO-Crate satisfies all "REQUIRED" constraints, so the rest of the output reports that there was no violation and the RO-Crate is valid.

+**📝 Note.**  If the validator reports that your RO-Crate is invalid, read the error carefully and compare the problematic lines against the example provided to fix the problem.

-But does it also satisfy all "RECOMMENDED" constraints?
+Question: does the RO-Crate also satisfy all "RECOMMENDED" constraints?
 You can verify this by checking the output of:

 ```bash
 rocrate-validator -y validate -l RECOMMENDED -v -w 79 -o err.txt sample-crate